What is this site?

 This project began as a Blogspot site called "HD Cinema" back in 2007 when the industry was rapidly transitioning from film acquisition to digital.
 In those days the focus was on tape-based HD and the transitional technology between traditional ENG videography and digital cinema.
 After the paradigm shifted, the blog existed for several years as "negativespaces.com," then more focused on DIT-centric topics such as on-set monitoring, color science, and digital dailies.

-In this latest incarnation I've expanded it to encompass all technical aspects of the entire photographic and filmmaking process—from capture, to securing and moving around mountains of data, and then taking it all the way through post production to its final state as consumable end user media.
+In this latest incarnation I've expanded it to encompass all technical aspects of the entire photographic and filmmaking process—from capture, to securing and moving around mountains of data, and then taking it all the way through post production to its final state as a consumable end-user media product.

 Scene is captured with a camera or camera-like device.